 Yes, they can be.
 These tanks are referred to as ‘stationary aboveground propane tanks‘.
-However, the positioning of propane tanks needs to comply with both local, state, and federal regulations regarding the placement of propane tanks.
+However, the positioning of propane tanks needs is determined by residential propane tank regulations; all propane tanks need to comply with both local, state, and federal regulations regarding the placement of propane tanks.

 We are going to systematically go through the basic regulations of propane tank positioning for 100, 500, 1,000, 2,000-gallon propane tanks.
 Example: How far does a 250-gallon propane tank need to be away from the house?
 The minimal distance is 10 feet from the house (‘opening of a building’, to be exact; basically from the window).

 The regulatory backbone for propane tank positioning on private property is ruled by Housing and Urban Development Department (HUD).
 They have published a new ‘Conforming the Acceptable Separation Distance (ASD) Standards for Residential Propane Tanks to Industry Standards‘ document in 2020 that pertains to these minimal distances for propane tanks.